Vladislav504/adidas-api/README.md

 # Adidas API Script :ok_hand:
-Perfoms user auto subcription to perticular trainings if there are vacancies.
+Perfoms user auto subcription to particular trainings if there are vacancies.

 ## How to use
 Script is written in python so first of all you need to install the latest verison of python ***(python 3.9.0)***.